Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Scenario-1/readme.md

    ![](./media/image26.png)

-   3. Select "Segments" and then select "ADD SEGMENT" and complete the following as shown below.
+   3. Select "Segments" and then select "ADD SEGMENT" and complete the following as shown below

-   4. Segment name "Scenario-1-WebServers"
+   4. Segment name: "Scenario-1-WebServers"

-   5. Connected gateway (choose the default Tier1 gateway, it will always have the format TNT##-T1
+   5. Connected gateway: Choose the default Tier1 gateway, it will always have the format TNT##-T1

-   6. Transport zone (choose TNT##-Overlay-TZ)
+   6. Transport zone: choose TNT##-Overlay-TZ

-   7. Subnets, use IP address 10.2.104.1/24.
+   7. Subnets: Enter IP address 10.2.104.1/24

    ![](./media/image27.png)